XY-boy/EDiffSR/README.md

 ```

 ## Acknowledgments
-Our EDiffSR mainly borrows from the SDE process of [IRSDE](https://github.com/Algolzw/image-restoration-sde) and NAFNet (https://github.com/megvii-research/NAFNet).
+Our EDiffSR mainly borrows from the SDE process of [IRSDE](https://github.com/Algolzw/image-restoration-sde) and [NAFNet](https://github.com/megvii-research/NAFNet).
 Thanks for these excellent open-source works!